 I wanted to create my own version of an eggless cake that uses a lot of pantry staples but tastes fancy enough to serve at a dinner party or event.
 I think I have something special for you that will truly knock your socks off.
 As a matter of fact, as I’m writing this post, I just devoured a big slice of this cake!

 This eggless cake has a refreshing orange flavor and then leveled up with the floral flavors of saffron.
 The two ingredients together make this cake a beautiful color with a really refreshing flavor.
+In addition to this, I used sweetened orange peel and sweetened pineapples from the Paradise brand.
+These added fruits gave the cake an extra dose of flavor and great texture.
 Despite being eggless, it is moist, and has a good “cakey” consistency that is common in most cakes.
 THEN – on top of all this goodness is this totally decadent “Orange Mascarpone” frosting that is tasty enough to eat as a pudding (in my opinion) Haha!
 The cake and frosting together is straight. up. heaven.

 This is a perfect option for anyone who doesn’t eat eggs, wants to try a healther version of a cake recipe, or vegan.
 You will not be disappointed and totally get your cake fix!